Clean Air Rule

 Washington’s water supply, air quality, and infrastructure are at risk because of climate change.
 Ecology adopted a rule under our state’s Clean Air Act to reduce carbon pollution to do our part to help slow climate change.
 The Clean Air Rule regulates the businesses who are responsible for about two-thirds of carbon pollution in Washington, such as transportation, refining, and manufacturing.

-Businesses covered by the rule are given several ways to comply.
-One way to comply is to obtain allowances that come from an approved cap and trade program outside of Washington state.
-The rule requires that we determine which cap and trade programs to approve based on three criteria:
+Organizations covered by the rule are given several ways to comply.
+One way to comply is to obtain carbon credits (allowances) that come from an approved carbon market outside of Washington.
+The rule requires that we determine which markets to approve based on three criteria:

 If you have questions please contact Bill Drumheller, at (360) 407-7657.